-In addition to the funding assistance received from World Vision Support Offices, the following entities have supported us for the special projects:
+In addition to World Vision Support Offices, the following entities have supported us through grants for special projects:

 - Australian NGO Cooperation Programme (ANCP)